 Related banana bread recipes

-All of the below recipes are similar to this blueberry banana bread in the respect that they are more than just basic banana bread recipes, yet the additions are so simple that none of these recipes are time consuming.
-All of them are as easy and simple as if you were making a basic banana bread.
+All of the below recipes are similar to this blueberry banana bread in the respect that they are more than just basic banana bread recipes, yet the additions are so simple that none of these recipes are time-consuming.
+All of them are easy and simple as if you were making a loaf of basic banana bread.

 Strawberry blueberry banana bread – combine two types of berries for a delicious, moist, and colorful dessert bread.